 4) Optimize personal website and social profiles

 In today’s digital age, you need to get your voice out there to establish a personal brand.
-In order to do this successfully, you need to secure URLs, social usernames, and other links that are the best fit for your brand before anyone else does.
+In order to do this successfully, you need to secure URLs, social media usernames, and other links that are the best fit for your brand before anyone else does.
 Building an active online presence includes investing time and effort into a personal website as well as any social networks that you have an account with.

 5) Develop your content strategy

 Many people believe it is a mistake to “give it all away” with free content.
 Why would anyone recruit or pay you if you give everything away?
-In reality, it is quite the opposite.
+The reality is quite the opposite.
 By providing valuable content, you can prove yourself and showcase your skills to potential clients or business partners.
 To this end, the first step to creating a content strategy is to ensure that all content you post is genuinely helpful and insightful, establishing you as a trusted authority in your industry.
 Secondly, you need to research the subjects within your niche that are generating buzz.
 From there, you can jump on trends that are relevant to your niche so that you are part of the conversation.

 Last but not least, you need to remember to try and cover all types of content.
 Different types of content can include podcasts, online courses, infographics, text, video, slideshows, and webinars.
 The most effective way to reach audiences is to share different types of content across all your platforms.

 6) Consistently offer your audience value

 Making stale content is easy, but creating content that is informative, entertaining, and genuinely helpful to your audience is a different story.